nevinpuri/Nevin-weather-app/README.md

 Make everything async so I can keep on refreshing the weather every couple of seconds until it loads

 Recode the entire thing because right now its kind of slow and not too greatly coded

+Also move this to herokuapp and change it to http in a seperate branch.
+I don't care if this specific project isn't https because I am already loading an iframe